USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 </center>
 CMAQ can be employed for regulatory applications by using approved standard configurations of the modeling platform that represent the best available modeling technology at a given time.
 At the same time, the CMAQ modeling system is also a useful tool for the model developer.
 It is unique in that its components are designed in a flexible, modular fashion with a user interface; model developers can use these design features to create complex modeling situations and scenarios, or to develop entirely new models using a standardized coding framework.
 Model developers can also perform sensitivity analyses on newly developed modules and perform comparisons with existing systems.

-This chapter summarizes the CMAQ modeling system framework and science features in various components of the CMAQ system, including MCIP, ICON, BCON, JPROC, CHEMMECH, PROCAN, and CCTM.
+This chapter summarizes the CMAQ modeling system framework and science features in various components of the CMAQ system, including MCIP, ICON, BCON, JPROC, CHEMMECH, and CCTM.
 More detailed discussions on these features can be found in [Byun and Ching (1999)](https://www.cmascenter.org/cmaq/science_documentation/) and Byun and Schere (2006).
 The [next chapter](CMAQ_OGD_ch05_sys_req.md) discusses the CMAQ user interface for building and running CMAQ.

 Features Implemented to Achieve the Goals of CMAQ
 -------------------------------------------------